radius-project/blog/radblog/content/posts/2024/radius-dapr/index.md

 This is where the close integration between Radius and Dapr comes in handy.
 Radius supports the three most popular Dapr resource types: State Stores, Secret Stores, Pub/Sub Brokers.
 So, you can easily define your application as-is in Radius and reference the Dapr State Store building block.
 Once you have described your application in Radius you can deploy it across your private cloud and your public cloud of choice without further modification to the Radius application definition, and without learning all the intricacies of how each public cloud works.

-It only takes three steps to describe your Dapr application in Radius: 1) add a Dapr sidecar; 2) declare the building block your app uses; 3) declare a connection from your application container to the building block.
+It only takes three steps to describe your Dapr application in Radius:
+1. Add a Dapr sidecar
+2. Declare the building block your app uses
+3. Declare a connection from your application container to the building block

 Here’s how it works.
 We’ll start with this simple Radius application, which includes a container wherein you will enable Dapr.

 ```
 import radius as radius